-Between 2005 and 2019, more than 211,000 pieces of hernia mesh have been recalled.
-These include hernia recurrence as well as mesh failure, injured organs, and more.
+Between 2005 and 2024, over 211,000 units of hernia mesh have been recalled.
+These recalled hernia mesh was due to hernia recurrence, mesh failure, chronic pain, injured organs, bowel obstruction, and more.
 Some mesh recalls sparked lawsuits from patients who had been damaged by the product.
+Manufacturers of hernia mesh medical devices, including Johnson & Johnson’s Ethicon, Covidien, C.R.
+Bard, and Atrium, were liable for the majority of the recalls.

-The majority of hernia mesh recalls that occurred between 2005 and February 2019 were categorized by the FDA as “Class 2”.
+Furthermore, as of October 2024, these hernia mesh manufacturers have faced nearly 26,410 hernia mesh lawsuits in four separate multidistrict litigations (MDL) in federal court.
+Also, most of the hernia mesh recalls that occurred since 2005 were categorized by the FDA as “Class 2”.
 If the recalled product causes temporary or reversible adverse health effects, it’s classified as a Class 2 recall.

 C.R.
 Bard’s Kugel Patch was recalled in a Class 1 recall for a problem with the product.
 This signifies that the recalled product has the potential to cause significant or even fatal health effects.
-Also, the bulk of recalls came from three companies: Johnson & Johnson’s Ethicon division (which gave a market withdrawal rather than a recall), C.R.
-Bard, and Atrium.
+In this article, we will explore some of the different types of hernia mesh brands that were recalled and determine your eligibility to file a claim, seek financial compensation, and get a lawsuit loan while your case is ongoing.

 Hernia Mesh Brands Recalled